PARP Inhibitors - Effective in Men with BRCA-Mutant Prostate Cancer

 The results of the trial led to the TOPARP-B clinical trial in which only men whose prostate cancers had detectable DNA repair mutations were treated with Lynparza.
 All men enrolled in the trial had advanced diseased that had progressed on androgen deprivation therapy, 99% had received Taxotere, 90% Zytiga, Xtandi, and 38% Jevtana.

 The overall response rate to treatment was 54% in 98 men with DNA repair mutations.
 Among 30 men with confirmed mutations in BRCA 1/2 alterations, 83.3% responded to treatment, and 57.1% with PALB2 alterations responded to the treatment.
 Lynparza delayed cancer progression an average of 5.5 months

 The PROfound Clinical Trial in Castrate Resistant Prostate Cancer

-The researchers have reported that 27% of men with refractory prostate cancer have alterations in one or more genes linked to repairing damaged DNA.
+Approximately 1 in 3 men with refractory prostate cancer have alterations in one or more genes linked to repairing damaged DNA.
 BRCA mutations are by far the most common and were found in 33% of the cancers with a DNA repair mutation.
 Other common DNA repair mutations were the genes ATM, CDK12, CHEK2 and PALB2.

 Understanding HRR gene mutations